 - Drugs, medical supplies and equipment for your inpatient stay

-- Lab tests and x-rays you receive at the hospital
+- Lab tests and x-rays you receive during a hospital stay

 - Operating room and recovery room services

 - Rehabilitation services after an inpatient stay that qualifies

 Part B (medical insurance) helps pay for provider visits and outpatient care.
 You will have a monthly premium for Part B that is typically paid out of your Social Security check.
 Part B benefits include:1

 - Annual wellness visits and preventive services like flu shots

 - Lab tests and x-rays not performed during a hospital stay